 My photography studio is located at Buona Vista, around five minutes away from the Circle Line MRT station.
 It's a small space but the size is bigger than my previous home studio.

 When I was new, a client booked a photography studio that boosted about privacy on its website.
 Before we began the boudoir photoshoot, I spotted a CCTV.
 If it wasn't for my observation, the owner of the studio would have seen and owned private video(s) of my client "in action".
 She initially intended to take some implied nude shots.
 In the midst of the shoot, the female staff came in two or three times to pick up items.

 Unlike renting a photography studio outside that will inevitably need CCTVs to safeguard their properties and equipment, you can enjoy full privacy in my photography studio.

 II.
 Unrestricted hours

-The shoot can technically be started and ended at any point of time, including after midnight.
-Therefore, we won't need to worry if there's a delay to the shoot.
+The studio photoshoot can technically be started and ended at any point of time.
+Therefore, we won't need to worry if there's a delay to the photoshoot.

-For most studios, it's chargeable by per hour.
-Therefore, we may be pressured to work quicker and not being able to do our best.
+For most photography studios for rent, they're charged by per hour; therefore, we may be pressured to work quicker and not being able to do our best.

 IV.
 Photography Equipment

-I have different light modifiers at my home studio where I can easily grab at any point of time to create the different mood and effect that I want, by playing with lighting.
+I know what photography equipment I have, unlike doing a photoshoot at other people's studio.
+Therefore, I can plan ahead before the actual photoshoot.
+At any point of time, I'll be able to create the different mood and effect that I want, by playing with lighting.

 #3 Makeshift photography studio at your location